omundy/dig245-critical-web-design/topics/favicons/favicons.md

-## How to make an emoji favicon
+## Other favicon tools

-The favicon.io site offers two other methods that are even easier:

 - Choose your own text and colors to [generate](https://favicon.io/favicon-generator/) your favicon
 - Select an [emoji](https://favicon.io/emoji-favicons/) to make your favicon

-... and download and install the file(s).
+... and download and install the file(s) per their instructions.